How to Ensure you Choose the Right R&D Tax Credit Advisor

 Unfortunately, not.
 Surprisingly, unlike in the law profession, regulation is not compulsory in order to set up an R&D tax credit consultancy.
 This has opened up the market to unqualified and unregulated companies setting up to make a quick buck.
 Make sure you check their credentials!

-Should I re-evaluate my current adviser?
+Should I re-evaluate my current advisor?

 As with any supplier, it is important to evaluate the service you are receiving on a yearly basis.
 This will ensure you are continually getting the best service for your requirements at any given time.